 Habitat and Young: Wolves den in burrows in banks where the female bears six to 10 pups in March after a nine-week gestation period.
 The male provides food for the nursing mother.
 A pair may have a hunting territory of 10 square miles.

 What is an Extirpated Species?
 An extirpated species is an animal that no longer exists in the wild in its historical habitat, but still exists elsewhere.
-An example of a species extirpated in Colorado is the gray wolf.
-Although gray wolves no longer exist in the wilds of Colorado, they can be found in captivity in zoos and wildlife parks.
+Wolves used to be an example of a species extirpated in Colorado, however as recently as 2019 a pack has started living in the northwest corner of the state.

 Mexican Wolf (Canis lupus baileyi)